Jeremy Fernandes

-Jeremy Fernandes (born 14 August 1995) is a Dutch football player of Cape Verdean descent.
+Jeremy Fernandes (born 14 August 1995) is a Dutch retired football player of Cape Verdean descent.

 Club career

 He made his professional debut in the Eerste Divisie for FC Den Bosch on 21 August 2015 in a game against FC Emmen.

 Fernandes signed for FK Jelgava in Latvia two weeks after his contract with Den Bosch was terminated.

+He quit football in September 2022 to focus on a career outside the sport.